 About the Pass the PRO Act Campaign

-President-elect Joe Biden has pledged to “be the most pro-union president you’ve ever seen.”
+President Joe Biden pledged to “be the most pro-union president you’ve ever seen.”
 The labor movement played a pivotal role in delivering Biden’s victory, now it’s time for the Biden administration to deliver for workers.

-In February of this year, Congress passed the PRO Act.
-It has 218 cosponsors in the House, 41 cosponsors in the Senate, and the support of both President-elect Biden and VP Kamala Harris.
+In February of last year, Congress passed the PRO Act.
+It has 196 cosponsors in the House, 43 supporters in the Senate, and the support of both President Biden and VP Kamala Harris.

 It’s time for each and every one of them to fight for and demand the labor law reform we need, beginning with the PRO Act.